JorgeMiguelGomes/twitternetwork/README.md

 You can stop the run, and choose "Contraction" and run that, and it will zoom out.

 The same applies if your visualization is too small.
-Click "Expansion" and it will zoom in,
+Click "Expansion" and it will zoom in

+## Tips

+Experiment.
+Experiment.
+Experiment.
+The more data you have the more complex your visuazliation might look.
+Use the overview to detect important information (and make screenshots of it)